 One issue that I want to cover here is how the COIN Series has turned the wargaming world upside down.
 You might ask yourself, what is he talking about?
 Well, as you may or may not know, the COIN Series of games has created an entirely new and unique wargaming experience that has attracted and converted many a Eurogamer over to the side of wargamers, including myself!
 My reference to The World Turned Upside Down is a reference to the song that the British band supposedly played as Lord Charles Cornwallis’s proxy Brigadier General Charles O’Hara surrendered at Yorktown to end the Revolutionary War and open a new world for those that wanted freedom and independence.
 This new type of hybrid Euro game, where something other than square cardboard counters are used to represent armies, navies and forts, has created a gray area that provides an entry point for many into the world of hex and counter gaming!
 The familiar mechanics of Euro games, including a take on worker placement for the Sequence of Play track, are evident in the COIN Series and in the design for Liberty or Death, and this has attracted many new followers.
 This is a good thing in my opinion as it has made a fairly complex and exclusive club more open to membership by all.

-It also is nearly impossible to examine Liberty or Death without discussing the obvious question about how a system that was originally designed to model modern asymmetrical warfare can function well in an 18th century game set in North America?
+It also is nearly impossible to examine Liberty or Death without discussing the obvious liberty-or-death-fighting-in-the-northquestion about how a system that was originally designed to model modern asymmetrical warfare can function well in an 18th century game set in North America?
 My answer to this question is very well.
 First, lets look at the Battle Procedure.
 18th century warfare can be characterized as slow, plodding and methodical.
 There were no helicopters, air drops or truly long range artillery that would change the battlefield.
 It was simply a group of soldiers lined up in nice tidy formations to slug it out on an open field within yards of each other.
 Therefore, armies couldn’t march quickly and engage quickly, it took time, planning and logistics.
 Well, in Liberty or Death, you cannot March and Battle in the same turn (unless you pull an event that allows this) so battles must be thought over.
 Also, the battles are very attritional and very rarely does one force totally wipe out another force, but armies are whittled down by larger armies until they are no longer on the board or have moved away for self preservation.

 I also really enjoy the feel of the Winter Quarters phase, which is the new version of the Propoganda/Coup phase from earlier versions such as Fire in the Lake.
 The Winter Quarters phase most definitely brings an 18th century feel to the game as armies just didn’t fight when weather turned poor in North America.
 There might be small skirmishes or guerilla strikes but when you have to traverse hundreds or even a thousand miles to reach the enemy across snow covered muddy roads, you just don’t do it.
 You don’t have enough food, there is not enough lodging or cover for your troops and the bitter temperatures cause nasty ailments such as frost bite, trench foot and exposure.
 The Winter Quarters phase sees each player try to hunker down in their nice warm camps (Valley Forge was definitely not this for the Patriots in 1777), gain supply through scavenging, try to buy support for their cause, redeploy armies and Leaders and try desperately to prevent desertions (the Patriots lose 1 in every 5 Militia and Continentals and the British lose 1 in 5 Tories during Winter Quarters).
 This step rewards players who plan and who have established a good network of controlled cities, or have established forts.
 There is little worse in the game than having to pay resources you really don’t have because your large army is not located in a fort.
 This can be devastating and feels very authentic.